solana-labs/solana-web3.js/packages/rpc-spec/README.md

 An object that exposes all of the functions described by `TRpcMethods`, and fulfils them using `TRpcTransport`.
 Calling each method returns a `PendingRpcRequest<TResponse>` where `TResponse` is that method's response type.

+### `RpcRequest`

+An object that describes the elements of a JSON RPC request.
+It consists of the following properties:

+-   `methodName`: The name of the JSON RPC method to be called.
+-   `params`: The parameters to be passed to the JSON RPC method.

+### `RpcRequestTransformer`

+A function that accepts an `RpcRequest` and returns another `RpcRequest`.
+This allows the `RpcApi` to transform the request before it is sent to the JSON RPC server.

+### `RpcResponse`

+An object that represents the response from a JSON RPC server.
+It contains two asynchronous methods that can be used to access the response data:

+-   `await response.json()`: Returns the data as a JSON object.
+-   `await response.text()`: Returns the data, unparsed, as a JSON string.

+This allows the `RpcApi` to decide whether they want the parsed JSON object or the raw JSON string.
+Ultimately, the `json` method will be used by the `Rpc` to provide the final response to the caller.

+### `RpcResponseTransformer`

+A function that accepts an `RpcResponse` and returns another `RpcResponse`.
+This allows the `RpcApi` to transform the response before it is returned to the caller.

+Note that a `RpcResponseTransformerFor<T>` generic function type is also available to ensure the response data returned by the transformer matches the expected type `T`.

 ### `RpcApi<TRpcMethods>`

 For each of `TRpcMethods` this object exposes a method with the same name that maps between its input arguments and a `RpcApiRequestPlan<TResponse>` that describes how to prepare a JSON RPC request to fetch `TResponse`.